 Help Your Patients Get The Health Coverage They Need

-Acquiring affordable health insurance coverage can become a reality for many patients—including those who have been uninsured as a result of pre-existing conditions or limited finances—as early as Jan.
-1.
+Acquiring affordable health insurance coverage can become a reality for many patients—including those who have been uninsured as a result of pre-existing conditions or limited finances.

-Under the Affordable Care Act (ACA), patients can secure an affordable health plan through the new health insurance marketplace in their state, which began Oct.
-1. Enrollment for 2014 will remain open through March 31.
+Under the Affordable Care Act (ACA), patients can secure an affordable health plan through the health insurance marketplace in their state.
+The next open enrollment period will begin Nov.
+15, 2015, and enrollment for 2016 will remain open through Jan.
+31, 2016.

 As a Champion of Coverage, the AMA is committed to providing physicians with the information they need to help their patients enroll.
 The AMA remains committed to securing needed changes that will improve the law moving forward.